ipdk-io/networking-recipe/docs/apps/lnw/es2k/linux-networking-for-es2k.md

 - Only OvS bridges are supported.
 - Configure p4rt-ctl runtime rules before OvS configuration.
 - Double vlan tag is NOT supported.
-- Refer LNW-V2 README_P4_CP_NWS which comes along with the p4 program for limitation with router_interface_id action in nexthop_table (Bug created for this)
 - Add all ACC PR's to VSI group 1
-- On ACC firewalld need to be disabled, this process is blocking tunnel packets.
+- On ACC firewalld need to be disabled, this service is blocking tunnel packets.
   - systemctl stop firewalld
+- Refer LNW-V2 README_P4_CP_NWS which comes along with the p4 program for limitation with router_interface_id action in nexthop_table (Bug created for this)
   - Manually modify context.json to remove NOP hardware action for in context.json from "set_nexthop " action in "nexthop_table".
 Open defect is present in p4-sde to fix this issue.

 ```text
 Content to be removed under hardware action is